ianemcallister/learn-rails/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Rails blog was built as part of the Coursera online course "Web Application Architectures".
+It is a basic blog with comments and postings, built to demonstrate the basics of development with Ruby on Rails.

+Specs

-* Ruby version
+* ruby 2.0.0p643

-* System dependencies
+* Dependencies include:
+	-SQLite3
+	-Sass-rails
+	-coffee-rails
+	-jquery-rails
+	-turbolinks
+	-jbuilder
+	-activerecord
+	-tilt
+	-figaro
+	-gibbon
+	-google_drive
+	-high_voltage
+	-simple_form
+	-zurb-foundation
+	and
+	-sprockets

-* Configuration
+* Configuration: N/A

-* Database creation
+* Database creation: N/A

-* Database initialization
+* Database initialization: N/A

-* How to run the test suite
+* How to run the test suite: N/a

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): N/A

-* Deployment instructions
+* Deployment instructions: N/A

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.